jacobwilki01/JudgePlacementAlgorithm/README.md

 # JudgePlacementAlgorithm
-A program to use Gary Larson's STA Judge Placement Algorithm in modern applications.
+A program to implement Gary Larson's Judge Placement algorithm on Tabroom exported data.